 California Signs Deal With Automakers To Produce Fuel-Efficient Cars

 The state of California has formed a deal with four automakers to produce fuel-efficient cars.
-The agreement is different from plans the Trump administration is expected to put in place which would relax national emissions standards.
+The agreement is different from plans the Trump administration is expected to put in place that would relax national emissions standards.

 Four of the world's largest automakers, including Ford, BMW, Honda and Volkswagen, signed the deal with the California Air Resources Board.

 In a conference call with reporters, California Gov. Gavin Newsom spoke of the need to reduce greenhouse gas emissions.
 "Clean air emissions standards ... are perhaps the most significant thing this state can do, and this nation can do, to advance those goals," Newsom said.
-"The Trump administration is hell bent on rolling them back.
+"The Trump administration is hellbent on rolling them back.
 They are in complete denialism about climate change."

-Later this summer the Trump administration is expected to announce a regulatory rollback, eliminating a rule implemented by the Obama administration requiring passenger vehicles to have an average mileage of about 51 miles per gallon by 2025.
+Later this summer, the Trump administration is expected to announce a regulatory rollback, eliminating a rule implemented by the Obama administration requiring passenger vehicles to have an average mileage of about 51 miles per gallon by 2025.
 The administration is also expected to try to take away California's right to set more stringent rules under the Clean Air Act.

 In a statement given to NPR, Michael Abboud, spokesman for the Environmental Protection Agency, said, "The Trump Administration is pursuing one national standard and certainty for the entire auto market that will provide safe, affordable vehicles for consumers while also improving environmental outcomes."